-Rupin and Leona’s father brokered the deal at the Christmas banquet Rupin held for the entire town, at his castle in the countryside.
-Rupin seemed quite taken with her father, asking him all sorts of questions about his trading with the Indies and even inviting them to stay overnight after all the other guests had gone.
+Rupin and Leona’s father brokered the deal during Rupin’s Christmas banquet, at his castle in the countryside.
+Rupin seemed quite taken with her father, asking him all sorts of questions about his trading with the Indies, and even inviting them to stay overnight after all the other guests had gone.

-"Time enough for us to get to know one another," he told her, kissing her hand like the perfect gentleman.
-That had been the second day of Christmas, after the banquet, and those were the first words he ever spoke directly to her.
-She’d hated him ever since, and it was then she nicknamed him “Beast.”
+"Time enough for us to get to know one another," Rupin told her, kissing her hand like the perfect gentleman.
+That had been the second day of Christmas, after the banquet, and those were the first words he spoke directly to her.

 His conversations were enlightening, and he made it clear that he prized her opinions.
-And he was fantastically rich and from a prestigious family.
+Plus he was fantastically rich, and from a prestigious family.
 There was even an air of mystique about him, with his unidentifiable dark complexion and accent, and the oddly superstitious way that the townsfolk (particularly the women) regarded him.

 Nevertheless, she hated him.

 Generally they saw little of each other, which was a relief.
 He attended to "business" most of the day, though what that consisted of in the darkened rooms of the drafty old castle she had no idea.
 Only at dinner and the hours immediately after did she have to tolerate Rupin's presence.